-Editor's note: Since this review was originally published, we’ve had two Bontrager Line Pro 30 rear wheels fail during testing.
-Both were the 29in versions tested in the UK by Seb Stott.
-Josh Patterson’s original wheelset, on which this review was based, has been inspected.
-Both rims are still straight and true, with no visible rim damage.
-Given the nature of the failures, we've amended the score, added Seb's impressions and contacted Bontrager's wheel manager for insight as to the cause of these failures and possible solutions.
+Editor's note: Since this review was originally published, we’ve had three Bontrager Line Pro 30 rear wheels fail during testing.
+All three were the 29in versions tested in the UK by Seb Stott.
+After the first two failures, we amended the score of this review, added Seb's impressions and contacted Bontrager's wheel manager for insight as to the cause of these failures and possible solutions.
+Bontrager suggested an early-production manufacturing defect was the cause.
+So, naturally, we called in a wheelset made after this defect was apparently addressed.
+When we tested that third wheel set, it broke in a similar way.
+Josh Patterson’s original wheelset, on which this review was based, has been inspected and both rims are still straight and true, with no visible rim damage.

 We experienced two rear wheel failures.
 Both collapsed and delaminated at the rear rim sidewall, causing air to rapidly escape from the tubeless setup.
 Both occurred when hitting rock gardens at Bike Park Wales, and both on the wheel’s first outing in rocky terrain.